Easy Mix Veg curry | Mixed Vegetable Restaurant style at home

 Today I will share a detailed, step-wise picture recipe of restaurant-style mixed veg gravy that is easy to make and finger-licking delicious.

 Mix veg or Mixed veg curry, is a common item in almost all Indian restaurants.
+Mix Veg curry is one of the famous North Indian delicacies.
 It is made by cooking vegetables together in onion-tomato gravy and selected spices that make the dish flavorful and delicious.

-Usually, at a restaurant, the vegetables used are; Carrot, French Beans, Cauliflower, and Green Peas.
+As the name says mixed veg is a combination of vegetables.
+Usually, at any restaurant, the vegetables used are; Carrots, Potatoes, French Beans, Cauliflower, and Green Peas.

-But, at home, it’s the best way to clear the leftover vegetables in the house.
+But, at home, this curry it’s the best way to clear the leftover vegetables in the house.
 It is a simple and healthy curry or sabzi prepared with a choice of vegetables.
-You can include vegetables like capsicum, cabbage, sweet corn, baby corn, mushroom, or potato.

 About this Mixed Vegetable recipe

 We all know that restaurant-style uses more oil butter and cream to make it look appealing and thicken the gravy.
-Few restaurants also add color to brighten the color.
+A few restaurants also add color to brighten the color.

 At a restaurant, Mix veg curry is served within 5-10 mins.
 The reason is, the parboiled or fried vegetables are tossed in gravies that are made in advance.